famiclone6502/DIY_Datalink_Adapter/README.md

 <img src="DIY_Datalink_photo.png" width="476"><br>
 This is a working Arduino Uno based replacement for the Notebook Adapter kit.<br>
 It's compatible with the original software (and PC hardware), while eliminating the need for a CRT monitor.<br>
-It even works with a virtual machine, but you still need a USB to serial adapter (or a DB9 port on your PC).
+It even works with a virtual machine, but you still need some kind of USB to serial adapter (or a DB9 port on your PC).<br>
 Right now, directly using the Arduino USB for serial communication won't work.<br>

 ## Requirements
 -  Arduino Uno (this should be compatible with other Arduino boards or similar microcontrollers, but it's only been tested on an Uno R3)